Michigan Central Railroad: Railroad ferry and car float service

-All major Michigan railroads operated a rail ferry service across Lake Michigan except the Michigan Central.
-This can be attributed to MC's most direct route across Southern Michigan from Detroit to Chicago.
+All major Michigan railroads except the Michigan Central operated a rail ferry service across Lake Michigan.
+The MC had the most direct route across Southern Michigan from Detroit to Chicago.
 The Michigan Central also had the best access to Chicago of any Michigan railroad.
 The Michigan Central did own part of the Mackinac Transportation Company, which operated the SS Chief Wawatam until 1984.
 The Chief Wawatam was a front-loading, hand-fired, coal-fed steamer.
 It was the last hand-fired steamer in the free world at its long-overdue retirement in 1984.
 The Chief Wawatam continued to operate until 2009, cut down to a barge.
 One Chief Wawatam engine was salvaged and restored by the Wisconsin Maritime Museum.
 Other artifacts from the ferry, including the whistle, wheel, telegraphs, and furniture, are preserved by the Mackinac Island State Park Commission in Mackinaw City.
 Car floats also ran across the Detroit River to Windsor, Ontario, for high and wide loads that could not fit through the tunnels.